Fordham School of Professional and Continuing Studies

 Fordham School of Professional and Continuing Studies (formerly Fordham College of Liberal Studies) is a degree-granting undergraduate and graduate college within Fordham University in the United States.
-The college is specifically intended to serve non-traditional students, offering full-time and part-time study options, flexible schedules, and three different campus locations, in order to facilitate the needs of this population.
+The college is specifically intended to serve non-traditional students, offering full-time and part-time study options, flexible schedules, and three different campus locations, in order to accommodate the needs of this population.

 Courses

 The college offers Bachelor of Arts and Bachelor of Science degree programs.
 Fordham College of Liberal Studies follows the same core curriculum as the rest of the university's undergraduate colleges, and utilizes much of the same faculty.
-An honors program is available to very high academic achievers by invitation; it deviates from the core curriculum and relies heavily on faculty-supervised project work and independent research – an opportunity unavailable to non-traditional students at almost all other institutions.
+An honors program is available to very high academic achievers by invitation.
+It deviates from the core curriculum and relies heavily on faculty-supervised project work and independent research – an opportunity unavailable to non-traditional students at almost all other institutions.
 Completion of the honors program entitles a graduate to have the phrase in cursu honorum noted on the transcript and diploma.